Are you trying to plan the BEST Disneyland itinerary for your trip?

 This classic attraction gives a grand circle tour of Disneyland Park with stops at New Orleans Square, Tomorrowland, then back to the Main Street Station.

 After that first ride the world is your oyster.
-Here at ThemeParkHipster, we prefer to do one section of the park at a time versus crisscrossing the park again and again to get on rides.
+Here at ThemeParkHipster, I prefer to do one section of the park at a time versus crisscrossing the park again and again to get on rides.

 Dinner on your first day at the Disneyland Resort should be easy since you’ll want to enjoy as much of the park as possible.